VeritasSoftware/AspNetCore.ApiGateway/README.md

 The Api Gateway uses **ILogger\<ApiGatewayLog>** to create logs.

-In your Gateway API project, this can be used to tap into the these logs.
+In your Gateway API project, this can be used to tap into these logs.